- What is Self Injury /Infographic

 CRPSIR tools and assessments:

-- NSSI-AT (Brief version / Full Version / Brief version Thai Translation ): The NSSI-AT and the B-NSSI-AT are the full and brief versions of an assessment tool created by Cornell Research Program on Self-Injury and Recovery.
+- NSSI-AT (Brief Version / Full Version / Brief version Thai Translation ): The NSSI-AT and the B-NSSI-AT are the full and brief versions of an assessment tool created by Cornell Research Program on Self-Injury and Recovery.
 The use of this tool is described in more detail here: (Validity and reliability of the non-suicidal self-injury assessment test, NSSI-AT) and can be used to assess primary NSSI characteristics, such as form, frequency, and function, as well as secondary characteristics (such as habituation, context in which NSSI is practiced, and perceived life interference, treatment and impact).
 This assessment is primarily used in research, but may also be useful in service settings.

 - School Protocol Guidelines: The SIRR school protocol for NSSI is intended for individuals working in school settings.
 This protocol provides a model from which schools can draw to develop tailored protocols to fit their unique settings.